 If you made it this far, congratulations!
-If you read and took the time to consider the concepts in this book, you are well on your way to a rewarding career in dental hygiene.
-Whether you want to enjoy the flexible lifestyle of professional temporary hygiene or are looking for a permanent team position, this guide will help you get there.
+If you read and took the time to consider the concepts in this book, you are well on your way to continuing a rewarding career.
+Whether you want to enjoy the flexible lifestyle of professional temping or are looking for a permanent team position, this guide will help you get there.